PoliXDev/Netflix-recommendation-system/README.md

 NetflixRecommender (Recommendation Engine)
 Loads data from a CSV file (netflixData.csv).

-Uses TF-IDF and cosine similarity to generate recommendations.
+-Uses TF-IDF and cosine similarity to generate recommendations.
-Processes features such as Production Country, Director, and Cast.
+-Processes features such as Production Country, Director, and Cast.
-Generates recommendations based on similar titles.
+-Generates recommendations based on similar titles.

 Graphical User Interface (GUI):